 - Dependency Injection (DI) flexible use.

-Although not a direct framework downside, regardless piles of reference documentation, Spring MVC might be more than they can chew for newbie Java developers making the learning curve too steep.
+Although not a direct framework downside, regardless of piles of reference documentation, Spring MVC might be more than they can chew for newbie Java developers making the learning curve too steep.
 Thus, dealing with some parts of this Java framework can be tough for if you bump into a poorly documented chunk of references, the info you find might be different across versions.

 By the way, due to a great experience of our Software Engineers, Spring MVC is one of our fancied frameworks.

 2. Struts 2

 To elaborate even more on existing Java frameworks that are widely used by modern software engineers, we decided to refer to the successor of Apache’s Struts 1, Struts 2.
 This Java framework is quite a finding for engineers who work with building contemporary Java EE web apps.
 Apache software foundation has equipped developers with an extensive tool for creating enterprise-ready web-facing applications optimizing the development process from the beginning to the final point and post-go-live maintenance.
 This concept is the right choice if you sweat over high-load systems as described in our case study Building a Scalable Web Application for News Portal of TV and Radio Broadcaster.

 Testing of the written code takes less effort because of Struts 2 implemented Action class – plain POJO objects.
-Coupling of application becomes easier with framework’s API helping to tune Interceptors.
+The coupling of the application becomes easier with the framework’s API helping to tune Interceptors.

 Pros and Cons

 When you ask yourself why to use Struts 2, consider the luxury of not having to override or implement Action class – it is already in place!
-Repetitive setup code that IT engineers need to create for several actions is not longer a concern because Interceptors take care of it.
+Repetitive setup code that IT engineers need to create for several actions is no longer a concern because Interceptors take care of it.

 However, you might get turned off by the weight of this Java framework: some programmers find it to be a heavy-duty claiming it’s not agile enough to go for.